camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

     }
     ```
 - When this response is received, the API invoker must wait the seconds of the `interval` value received in the CIBA authorization endpoint and then repeat the request until a final response is received.
 - Once the user has granted consent, the API exposure platform operator will provide the access token (OperatorAccessToken) to the API invoker (Step 8).
 The OperatorAccessToken issued will be encrypted so no relevant information is disclosed.
+If the issued access token scope is different from the one requested by the application, based on the authorization server policy or the user's instructions, the authorization server must include the "scope" response parameter to inform the application of the actual scope granted.
+If the user denied the authorization request an `access_denied` error may be returned.
+Eventually, if the user does not respond when consent is required, the operator may return an `expired_token` error.

 <br>